Photo by Carlos Ayento; taken at Brighton Park Iris

 PBF: Unknown

-INTERESTING INFO: From the 1981 Schreiner’s Iris Lover's Catalog: We are groping for words to properly describe the ecstatic coloring of this sparkling orange-sherbet Iris.
+From the 1981 Schreiner’s Iris Lover's Catalog: We are groping for words to properly describe the ecstatic coloring of this sparkling orange-sherbet Iris.
 The standards and edges of this airily fluted flower are a luscious shade of peachy apricot.
 Yet towards the center of each fall one finds a frosted clean white.
 This contrasts nicely against the bright tangerine beard.
 The gorgeously colored florets are borne on wide branched stems – most double socketed, one even triple socketed!
 Has 8 to 9 buds on three branches.
 Not a fast grower.